US Quadball: Rulebook

-As the sport has grown nationally, and globally, USQ has issued a number of rule books which have formed the basis of many other national leagues rules, with some using the USQ rules exactly whilst others, like Quidditch Canada and QuidditchUK, have alteredHOI their rules to best suit their leagues' play style.
+As the sport has grown nationally, and globally, USQ has issued a number of rule books which have formed the basis of many other national leagues rules, with some using the USQ rules exactly whilst others, like Quidditch Canada and QuidditchUK, have altered their rules to best suit their leagues' play style.
 The current rulebook is the thirteenth edition.

 Summary

 A quadball arena consists of 3 hoops at each of the two shorter ends of the field.
 A team requires three chasers, one keeper, two beaters, and one seeker.
 Using the quaffle (volleyball) while riding broomsticks, the chasers are in charge of scoring points by passing, running, or kicking the ball to their teammates or into the hoops.
 The keeper guards the hoops and acts as a fourth chaser, while the beaters use bludgers (dodgeballs) to move players out of the way as a means of pushing and blocking.
 Beaters may also throw the bludgers at the opposing team as a means to "knock them out," causing them to have to tag their own hoop before rejoining play.
 The seeker must catch the snitch, a neutral person who has attached a Golden Snitch (a yellow velcro tail) to the back of their waist; catching the snitch is worth 30 points.
 The match ends once the snitch is caught by a seeker.
 If the snitch is caught and the score is tied, the game goes into overtime.
 Quadball is a uniquely gender-inclusive contact sport - following the "four maximum" rule.
 This means that there can be no more than four players of the same gender on the field at the same time; when the seekers are released, this number increases to five.